poojithamedireddy/COIT20252-Business-Process-Management-/e-portfile-2.md

 ## Introduction to Business Process Modelling

-Business Process Modelling is the practice of representing a business process in a visual and structured form.
-A process model can show the activities performed, the order in which they occur, the decisions made and the people involved in completing the process.
-The artefact I selected is a scholarly article about Business Process Modelling.
-The article explains how process models can help organisations understand their operations and communicate processes more clearly.
-It also shows that modelling can support the analysis and improvement of existing business processes.
+Business Process Modelling is the act of representing a business process in a graphical and standard way. like what they do, when they do it, the decisions they make along the way and the roles they perform.
+The artefact I have chosen is an academic report on Business Process Modelling.
+The article describes how process models enable an organisation to gain a better understanding of its own processes and to express the processes more accurately to others.
+It states modelling can also be utilised to analyse and improve existing business processes.

-I chose this artefact because it gave me a clear understanding of what Business Process Modelling means and why organisations use it.
-Before studying this topic, I mainly thought process modelling was just about creating diagrams.
-From this artefact, I learned that a process model can also be used to understand problems, responsibilities and opportunities for improvement.
-I found this artefact useful because it gave me the foundation needed to understand more detailed modelling concepts such as BPMN.
-It is meaningful evidence of my learning because it shows how my understanding of process modelling has developed beyond simply drawing process steps.
+The reason I picked this artefact because it gave me a solid foundation for what Business Process Modelling was and what it was that organisations did with it.
+When I used to study this, I always thought that process modelling was just answering questions: What do I do?
+From this artefact I have learnt that a process view can also be adopted to look at problems, responsibilities and opportunities for process improvement.
+I found this artefact useful as it provided me with a footing onto which to build when tackling more complex models like BPMN.
+It is a significant testimony of what I have learnt because it illustrates how my perspectives of process modelling has expanded and that process modelling is more than just drawing process steps.

 ## Business Process Model and Notation (BPMN)